SeshadriRC/Devops-Concepts/Fundamentals-of-devops.md

 ### **Final Interview-Ready Introduction (Aligned to Infra Role)**

 > Hi, I’m Seshadri.
-I initially started my career as a DevOps Engineer and built a strong foundation with core DevOps tools and practices.
+I have around 6 years of experience as a DevOps Engineer.
+I initially started my career in DevOps and built a strong foundation in core DevOps tools and practices.

->
-> I have around 6 years of experience and currently focus on managing and supporting infrastructure on cloud-native and containerized platforms.
+> Currently, I focus on managing and supporting infrastructure and applications on cloud-native and containerized platforms.
 In my current role, all infrastructure components such as S3, RDS, RabbitMQ, and other platform services are provisioned through Kubernetes operators on OpenShift.

->
-> My primary responsibility is to handle infrastructure-related issues during provisioning and lifecycle operations.
+> My primary responsibility is handling infrastructure-related issues during provisioning and lifecycle operations.
 Whenever customers face issues, I troubleshoot operator workflows, custom resources, controller logs, and underlying cloud or platform dependencies to identify and resolve the problems.